opendocsg/slw-judgments-backfill/2003_SGHC_160/report.md

 _The fact that Sundram had verbally informed Pritam of the identity card did not make the conviction unsound_

-29     The law on abetting the employment of an illegal immigrant by intentional aiding was settled in _Loh Kim Lan & another v PP_ [2001] 1 SLR 552.
+29     The law on abetting the employment of an illegal immigrant by intentional aiding was settled in _Loh Kim Lan & another v PP_ <span class="citation">[2001] 1 SLR 552</span>.
 In that case, the court held that the required _mens rea_ was a dominant intention to assist the employer in committing the offence of employing illegal workers, with knowledge of the circumstances constituting that offence.

 30     In the present appeal, Pritam did not dispute that the _actus reus_ of the offence was made out.
 Instead, he argued that the judge’s error made his conviction unsound as he did not have the requisite _mens rea_.
 He claimed that there was a “vast difference” between Sundram having shown him the identity card, and Sundram having told him that the card belonged to someone else.
 This was because the judge stated in her grounds of decision that Pritam must have known of Sundram’s illegal status because the photograph on the identity card bore no resemblance to Sundram himself.